 First up are the various places you can actually buy music.
 We do live in the digital age so most of these will be for digital downloads.
 There are a few choices listed for CD and Vinyl fans as well.

-Record pools are a popular way for professional DJ’s to get new music.
+Record pools are popular when it comes to where do DJs get their music.
 For a beginner DJ, this may not be the best place to start.
 It’s a subscription service that is updated with new music for you to download.
 The pricing and quality can vary.
 There are a lot of choices out there so be sure to do your research before committing.
 While it will work out cheaper these record pools are usually reserved for working DJ’s.
 It can also be an expensive option for a beginner.

 Unless you have been living under a rock you’ll be aware of both iTunes and Amazon.
 Offering a huge range of music both old and new.
 You can also get high-quality files to use in your DJ sets.
+If you do buy a DJ controller for iPad you can integrate your playlists quickly and easily.
 Be aware that sometimes you may find it difficult to find extended versions of tracks that you want to buy.
 These extended versions are designed for DJ’s with longer intros and outros to give you time to mix in the next track.

-One of the biggest and most popular sources for electronic dance music is Beatport.
+One of the biggest and most popular sources for where do DJs get their music is Beatport.
 They have a deep back catalogue and have a large selection of new releases from all the major labels.
 Beatport allows you to download higher quality file formats if you want uncompressed files.
 The top charts highlight what is currently trending in a variety of genres.
 Beatport also offers suggestions on similar tracks.
 If you’re into electronic music Beatport should be one of your top choices when looking to get music.

 Speaking of electronic music, if you can’t find it on Beatport it’s probably available on Juno Download.
 Offering a similar service to Beatport it also has a huge selection and uncompressed file formats.
 Between Beatport and Juno Download you should be able to find any track you’re after when it comes to electronic music.